Computer Science A-Level

 It can be difficult to choose a 6th form provider and understand the differences between all of the schools and colleges when they are offering the same course.
 We think you should study here for the following reasons:

-Consistency of Staff: Mrs Panesar has been teaching computer science A-Level at Emmbrook for over 13 years.
-Mr Kalatzis and Mrs Moorcroft have also been teaching this subjects for over 6 and 8 years respectively.
-The Emmbrook is a secure choice given the staff that will be taking the course
+Consistency of Staff: Mrs Panesar has been teaching computer science A-Level at Emmbrook for over 12 years.
+Mr Kalatzis has also been teaching this subject for over 7 years.
+The Emmbrook is a secure choice given the staff that will be taking the course.

 Experience: Mrs Panesar has worked in industry as has Mr Kalatzis.
 Both were programmers and worked alongside hardware teams and having real examples of projects and programs that they have worked on in a real environment is key.
 Mrs Panesar was one of the first teachers to adopt the computer science GCSE course, way before it was fashionable to teach Computing.
-She has worked directly on Object Orientated programming, this means that when you start in year 12 that is exactly what we will start with, you will not wait until year 13 to introduce this difficult concept.
-You need to start early to ensure that the concept is embedded by the time you get to year 13.
+She has worked directly on Object Orientated programming.

 Programming Language and flexibility: the experience in the department means we are not going to restrict you to one programming language.
 You can, if you wish, learn C, C++, C#, Java …..the list is endless.
 We will support you in this and encourage and work with you to ensure you get the best outcome.
 When it comes to the year 13 project we will not be asking all students to complete a project in one particular area.
 We will look at what you want to study at University, we will try and work the project into this and we will support any project you wish to undertake.
 We have had projects which students have worked on that have become commercial products, we have looked into graphics rendering, data processing, work for BP on the estimation of oil flow through a pump, we have planned air travel routes, created robotic simulators and worked on chemistry models.
 Whatever you choose, if it is a realistic project we will support you 100% on this.